 At this point, you have most of the front in place, the lining sewn to the back, and the back nearly completed!
 This is an excellent place to pause and take a breather!

-Join me tomorrow for the next post, sewing the bombshell swimsuit part two, where we will finish up the entire suit!
+Check out part two of sewing the bombshell swimsuit, where we will finish up the entire suit!
 Get ready to look like a bombshell bathing beauty!